AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 #### Phase 3 - Execution Delay (Timelock)

 If a vote passes, there is a timelocked period before it becomes the new canonical rollup.
-This specific time period must be more than a minimum, e.g., 3 days, but is defined by the current rollup and in v1 may be controled by both the sequencers in a happy path, and an emergency security council in a worst case scenario (articulated [below](#Emergency-mode)).
+This specific time period must be more than a minimum, e.g., 3 days, but is defined by the current rollup and in v1 may be controlled by both the sequencers in a happy path, and an emergency security council in a worst case scenario (articulated [below](#Emergency-mode)).
 In a typical happy path scenario, we suggest this is at least 30 days, and in an emergency, the shortest period possible.

 :::info
 It is worth acknowledging that this configurability on upgrade delay windows will likely be flagged on L2 beat as a "medium" centralization risk, due to the ability to quickly upgrade the software (e.g., a vacation attack).
 Explicitly this decision could cause us to be labeled a "stage 1" rather than "stage 2" rollup.
 However, if a vote is reasonably long, then it should be fine as you can argue that the "upgrade period" is the aggregate of all 3 periods.